 - If the line is not found to be blocked, you should call your plumber.

 - We do not recommend trying to clean your own home after a sewer backup.
-Call a qualified remediation contractor, such as ServiceMaster Elite, ServPro or other a similar professional.
+Call a qualified remediation contractor.
+Search for “sewer or water cleanup contractor”.

 Is the City Responsible for My Property Damage?